huggingface/transformers/docs/source/en/llm_optims.md

 This guide will show you how to use the optimization techniques available in Transformers to accelerate LLM inference.

 > [!TIP]
 > Hugging Face also provides [Text Generation Inference (TGI)](https://hf.co/docs/text-generation-inference), a library dedicated to deploying and serving highly optimized LLMs for inference.
-It includes more optimization features not included in Transformers, such as continuous batching for increasing throughput and tensor parallelism for multi-GPU inference.
+It includes deployment-oriented optimization features not included in Transformers, such as continuous batching for increasing throughput and tensor parallelism for multi-GPU inference.

-## Static kv-cache and torch.compile
+## Static kv-cache and `torch.compile`

 During decoding, a LLM computes the key-value (kv) values for each input token and since it is autoregressive, it computes the same kv values each time because the generated output becomes part of the input now.
 This is not very efficient because you're recomputing the same kv values each time.

 To optimize this, you can use a kv-cache to store the past keys and values instead of recomputing them each time.
-However, since the kv-cache grows with each generation step and is dynamic, it prevents you from taking advantage of [torch.compile](./perf_torch_compile), a powerful optimization tool that fuses PyTorch code into fast and optimized kernels.
+However, since the kv-cache grows with each generation step and is dynamic, it prevents you from taking advantage of [`torch.compile`](./perf_torch_compile), a powerful optimization tool that fuses PyTorch code into fast and optimized kernels.

-The *static kv-cache* solves this issue by pre-allocating the kv-cache size to a maximum value which allows you to combine it with torch.compile for up to a 4x speed up.
+The *static kv-cache* solves this issue by pre-allocating the kv-cache size to a maximum value which allows you to combine it with `torch.compile` for up to a 4x speed up.

 > [!WARNING]
-> Currently, only [Llama](./model_doc/llama2) and a few other models support static kv-cache and torch.compile.
+> Currently, only [Llama](./model_doc/llama2) and a few other models support static kv-cache and `torch.compile`.
 Check [this issue](https://github.com/huggingface/transformers/issues/28981) for a live model compatibility list.

 For this example, let's load the [Gemma](https://hf.co/google/gemma-2b) model.